 These solar cells were planned to be significantly more efficient than typical silicon-based solar cells, with efficiency up to around 30-40% (compared to silicon-based which is 21-22%).
 Korver has reportedly modified the silicon material for its use as bottom solar cell, which optimized the design of the overall system, and the durability of the tandem cell.
 The perovskite and silicon are connected or “layered” using charge carrier transport layers.

 LBNL conducts varied and extensive perovskite-based research in fields like solar cells, optoelectronics and more.

-Perovskite-Info is a comprehensive portal for all things perovskite.
-It was launched in September 2015 as a perovskite news aggregator with an aim to become a hub for perovskite professionals and enthusiasts.
+Perovskite-Info is a comprehensive portal for all things perovskite, part of the Metalgrass network of web sites It was launched in September 2015 as a perovskite news aggregator with an aim to become a hub for perovskite professionals and enthusiasts.